 The fellow will spend 1.5 days per week at a clinical practice site and 3.5 days per week at the college of pharmacy.

 - Teaching (30% time allotment)

-The fellow will be responsible for teaching in the PharmD curriculum including but not limited to: small group recitations, skills labs, online forums, active learning activities and large group lectures.
+The fellow will be responsible for teaching in the PharmD curriculum including but not limited to: small group recitations, skills labs, online forums, active learning activities, large group lectures, and course coordination.
 Individuals will also mentor APPE students and residents at clinical practice sites and outreach events.

 - Clinical Practice (30% time allotment)

 During the fellowship, the fellow will continue to gain experience in clinical pharmacy services in able to further refine skills and contribute to a future vision of pharmacy.
-The individual will work closely with an interprofessional team at the Cincinnati Health Department who provide care to underserved urban patients.
+The individual will work closely with an interprofessional team at the Cincinnati Health Department who provide care to underserved urban patients within federally qualified health centers.
 Ideally, this fellow will collaborate with other health professionals and faculty to improve patient care and training of students.

 - Service (25% time allotment)

-The fellow will participate in multiple college committees including executive, curriculum and graduate committees during their one-year appointment.
-Outside of these committees, potential longitudinal service projects include strategic plan development, graduate program review and residency accreditation.
-The fellow will also help to manage PGY-1 Community residents and is encouraged to practice service outside of the college on both a state and national level.
+The fellow will participate in multiple college committees including executive, division and college committees during their one-year appointment.
+Outside of these committees, potential longitudinal service projects include: strategic plan development, graduate program review, and residency accreditation.
+The fellow will also help to manage PGY1 community-based pharmacy residents and is encouraged to practice service outside of the college on a regional, state, and national level.